New! Donovan Drivers Education Proudly Announcing Back to Work Grant Under:

 Important links as follows:

-Manpower Services will call you using the contact information provided on the application form, usually the same day as the application is received.
+Ballad Group will call you using the contact information you gave on the application form, within one business day of the application being received.
+They will book a virtual interview with you.

-You must get a driver medical exam by a licensed physician or nurse practitioner and submit the results to Manpower Services by email to email@example.com.
+If you are approved, you must get a driver medical examination conducted by a physician or nurse practitioner and submit the results to Ballad Group at email@example.com.

 This must be done within 15 business days from the date of your approval notification.

-If you have a current, satisfactory driver medical examination already approved by Alberta Transportation (such as holds a Class 4 or Class 2 driver’s licence), you will not be required to get another driver medical examination.
-Manpower Services Ltd. will submit the results of the driver medical examination to Alberta Transportation for review and approval to ensure you are medically fit to drive commercial vehicles in Alberta.
+If you have a current, satisfactory driver medical examination already approved by Alberta Transportation (hold a Class 4 or Class 2 driver’s licence), you will not be required to get another driver medical examination.